Information-theoretic characterization of turbulence intermittency: Information-theoretic measures

-where $p(x)$ is the probability and $f(x)$ is the PDF of a realization $x$ of the random variable $X$ (out of all possible realizations $\Pi_{x}$).
-Here, $p(x) \approx f(x)\Delta x$, for a finite, uniform spacing $\Delta x$ between consecutive realizations and Eq.~(\ref{eqn3}) is valid under the assumptions of small $\Delta x$ and Riemann integrability of the integrand \cite{cover}.
-By definition, Shannon entropy is always non-negative.
+where $p(x)$ is the probability and $f(x)$ is the PDF of a realization $x$ (out of all possible realizations $\Pi_{x}$) of the random variable $X$.
+Here, $p(x) \approx f(x)\Delta x$, for a finite, uniform spacing $\Delta x$ between consecutive realizations.
+The relation between the discrete Shannon entropy (summation) and continuous differential entropy (integral) in Eq.~(\ref{eqn3}) is valid under the assumptions of small $\Delta x$ and Riemann integrability of the integrand \cite{cover}.
+By definition, Shannon entropy is always non-negative, since probability satisfies $ 0 \leq p(x) \leq 1$.
 Throughout this work, all logarithms are natural $(\log_e \equiv \ln)$, and hence, all entropy-based measures are in units of nats.